W427697/Discord-/MIGRATION.md

 #### Standalone docs files

-In Storybook 6.x, to create a standalone docs MDX file, with its own, you created a `.stories.mdx` file, and described it's location with the `Meta` doc block:
+In Storybook 6.x, to create a standalone docs MDX file, you'd have to create a `.stories.mdx` file, and describe its location with the `Meta` doc block:

 ```mdx
 import { Meta } from '@storybook/addon-docs';